albidgy/FLIC/README.md

 # FLIC: Full-Length Isoform Constructor

 FLIC allows to reconstruct isoforms from transcription start site (TSS) to polyA site.
-The main source of information on isoform structure is long reads; in addition, tool uses genome assembly, annotation and a set of splice junction coordinates (_optional_).
+The main source of information on isoform structure is long reads oriented in the 5’→3’ direction.
+In addition, tool uses genome assembly, annotation (_optional_) and a set of splice junction coordinates (_optional_).
 64-bit Linux and macOS are supported.